Government of Koshi Province

+The Government of Koshi Province (ISO: Kōśī Pradēśa Sarkāra) is the provincial government of the Nepalese province of Koshi with the governor being appointed constitutional head of the province.
+The Governor of Koshi Province is appointed for a period of five years and appoints the Chief Minister of Koshi Province and their council of ministers, who are vested with the executive powers of the province.
+The governor remains a ceremonial head of the state, while the chief minister and their council are responsible for day-to-day government functions.

 The Governor of the province is appointed head of the province by the President of Nepal on the recommendation of Federal cabinet for a period of five years unless freed earlier by federal government.
 The Head of Koshi Province is the Governor (Provincial Chief), and the Chief Minister holds the position of the Head of executive.
 The role of governor is largely ceremonial as the functioning of the government is managed entirely by the Chief Minister.
 The governor appoints minister and chief minister based on the articles and clauses of Constitution.

 The Koshi government maintains its capital at Biratnagar and is seated at the Koshi Provincial Government Secretariat.

 Etymology

 The province is named Koshi after the Kosi River, which is the largest in the country.
 On 1 March 2023 the temporary name of the province Province No. 1 changes into Koshi Province.
 The Kosi river is significantly and culturally an important river of Nepal.
 The Kosi River is called Kausika in Rigveda and Kausiki in Mahabharata.
 The Kosi is associated with many ancient spiritual stories.
 It is mentioned in the Bal Kand section of Valmiki Ramayana as the Kausiki who is the form assumed by Satyavati after her death.
 In Ramayana Kausiki is mentioned as younger sister of Ganga.